sentax-trader/docs/README.md

 - `this.onInit(()=>{ this.ready(buffer) })`

 ## this.ready(`Buffer` buffer)
-every sxcipt should emit its own ready state with `this.ready` method.
+every sxcript should emit its own ready state with `this.ready` method.

 ## this.onReady(`Function` callback)
 after callcing `this.ready` ,`onReady` event would be handled and accessible via `onReady` event